Being consistently prolific in your creative work is not an anomaly.

 If comparison is a mental block of yours, transform it into a tool for connection and encouragement.
 When you feel comparison taking over, take action.
 Make a call, write an email, or send a message to the person you’re admiring (and feeling a little jealous of).
 Tell them what you admire about what they’re doing.
 Spread the praise.
 Be genuine.
 Don’t ask for anything.

 If you treat comparison as a means of connection every time it starts to slow you down, you’ll get two results: first, you’ll start to build an amazing network of people you truly admire.
 That’s a fabulous result by itself.
 Second, you’ll transform comparison into equality.
 By reaching out instead of hanging back in the shadows, you build your own skills and focus less on your differences and more on your commonalities.
+This transforms the negative emotion into a positive one.
 Turns out we’re all people trying to do stuff.